TonyRipa/Leibniz/README.md

 ### Non-Extensional Semantics

-Let us now consider an alternate semantics.
-This semantics will not defer to arithmetic for its meaning.
-This semantics will ground its meaning directly in generic quantities.
+We introduce a new class of semantics.
+This semantic class does not defer to arithmetic for its meaning.
+The meaning of this class is directly grounded in generic quantities.
 Consider x+x=2x.
-This is true because whenever I add a thing to itself, then I have 2 of that thing.
+This statement is true because when a thing is added to itself, there are 2 of that thing.
 So, x+x=2x is true.
-That's the argument.
-It is not deferred to arithmetic to check, because that is not what is meant with this new semantics.
+That is the argument.
+Arithmetic is not used to confirm the statement, because that is not the intention of this new semantic class.
 Consider x/x=1.
-How many quantities per quantity do we have?
-Well, 1.
-So x/x=1.
-This statement is judged true.
+How many quantities per quantity are there?
+The answer is 1.
+Hence, x/x=1.
+This statement is judged to be true.

-This semantics seems to have a corresponding visual interpretation:
+This semantic class seems to have a corresponding visual interpretation:

 <pre>
            ▄█